rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 **CLARIFICATION**
 The outline depth of a section is "1 + the number of its ancestor sections" (not counting the universal section).
-That is, starting with an outline depth value of 1, the higher the value is, the deeper within the section hierarchy a section is located.
+That is, starting with an outline depth value of 1, the higher the value, the deeper within the section hierarchy a section is located.

 That is, the root section has an outline depth of 1, its child sections an outline depth of 2, and their child sections an outline depth of 3.